YiyaoChen/Binary_SELECT_PLCO/README.md

 ## Step 3: Validate developed model on SELECT
 bootstrap_report.Rmd

-Calculation of weighted/unweighted calibration-in-the-large (CIL) and area under the receiver operating characteristics curve (AUC), and the respective 95% confidence intervals.
-The 95% confidence in serval for unweighted CIL is calculated as shown in the paper, while for the weighted CIL and weighted or unweighted AUC are from the 95% percentiles confidence interval from bootstrapping.
+Calculation of weighted/unweighted calibration-in-the-large (CIL), weighted/unweighted area under the receiver operating characteristics curve (AUC), and the respective 95% confidence intervals.
+The 95% confidence interval for unweighted CIL is calculated as shown in the paper, while for those for weighted CIL and weighted/unweighted AUC are from the 95% percentiles confidence intervals from bootstrapping.